Nk125/FileTransfer/README.md

 ## Dependencies

-NO OTHER DEPENDENCIES TO EMBED OMG, only a super tiny arg parser bc i'm too lazy to do a complete arg parser with exceptions and thingies that don't need the full of my attention
+NO OTHER DEPENDENCIES TO EMBED/COMPILE/DOWNLOAD/LINK OMG

+This uses only a [super tiny arg parser](https://github.com/adishavit/argh) bc i'm too lazy to do a complete arg parser with exceptions and thingies that don't need the full of my attention

+### Credits

+ONLY ME HAHAHA! ofc not, i give thanks to all the documentation n##### and other big f###### genius devs that made me as the s##### dev i'm now and even if they aren't here developing with me they're the base of what i'm, so thanks for everyone who supported me in this travel to be a dev

+And obviously to [Adi Shavit](https://github.com/adishavit) for his arg parser